Namibia Collection is proud to introduce the luxury Driefontein Safari Lodge.

 Driefontein Safari Lodge is located on the C39 road between Torra Bay and Khorixas , providing a convenient stopover for the traveller between Walvis Bay and Swakopmund and the famous Etosha National Park, in Northern Namibia.

-Opening early 2020, Driefontein Safari Lodge, will include 30 Chalets, lounge, restaurant, bar and swimming pool.
+Opening in 2020, Driefontein Safari Lodge, will include 30 Chalets, lounge, restaurant, bar and swimming pool.
 Lodge activities include the tracking of the desert Lion, black rhino and elephant.